davidpelaez/fbdoorman/README.md

 I strongly suggest copying the view inside the gem to your views to customize them.
-Just copy the folder inside views, paste them in your app/views and customize it, Rails will load those views first.
+Just copy the folder inside views, paste them in your app/views and customize it, Rails will load those views first before those specifies by the gem.

 To change any of provided actions, subclass a Clearance controller.
 (See clearance doc for more details)